mdditt2000/kubernetes-1-19/cis 2.6/edns/README.md

 The diagram below show the **VirtualServer** and **ExternalDNS CRD** used in this user-guide.
 Important to **Note** the following:

-* host: mysite.f5demo.com in the **VirtualServer** CRD needs to match domainName: mysite.f5demo.com and pools name: mysite.f5demo.com **ExternalDNS CRD**
+* Host: mysite.f5demo.com in the **VirtualServer** CRD needs to match domainName: mysite.f5demo.com and pools name: mysite.f5demo.com **ExternalDNS CRD**
-* use the following string for the GSLB monitor in the ExternalDNS CRD
+* Use the following string for the GSLB monitor in the ExternalDNS CRD

 ```
  monitor: